Hubs-Foundation/hubs-docs/docs/whats-next.md

 * [Browse Scenes](https://demo.hubsfoundation.org/erGY8df/asset-browser/media/scenes?filter=featured)
 * [Browse Avatars](https://demo.hubsfoundation.org/erGY8df/asset-browser/media/avatars?filter=featured)

-To import the content, right click on the asset you would like and select “Copy Link” or “Copy Link Address”.<br>
+To import the content, right click on the asset you would like and select “Copy Link” or “Copy Link Address”.<br/>
-At your Hubs Admin Panel, Import Content, paste the copied link into the “Avatar or Scene URLs or .pack file” field.<br>
+At your Hubs Admin Panel, Import Content, paste the copied link into the “Avatar or Scene URLs or .pack file” field.<br/>
-Select “Preview Import”.<br>
+Select “Preview Import”.<br/>
 Configure the import settings.
-Unselect or select checkboxes for “Set to Default” and “Featured” for scenes and “Set to Default”, “Set to Base” and “Featured” for avatars.<br>
+Unselect or select checkboxes for “Set to Default” and “Featured” for scenes and “Set to Default”, “Set to Base” and “Featured” for avatars.<br/>
-Select “Import 1 Item”.<br>
+Select “Import 1 Item”.<br/>
 Repeat for each asset you want to import.

 *Note: If you left-click one of the assets and it takes you to the lobby of the Hubs room you will need to close that tab and re-open the browser from here.*